Haise777/AnsiColors/README.md

 Contributing
 ----
-Feel free to contribute, just fork and clone the repository then commit and pull request only for the `dev` branch.
+### Feel free to contribute
+- Just fork and clone the repository
+- Then commit and pull request only for the `dev` branch.

 Support
 ----